Media

 Press releases and photos

 Use the STT Info service to subscribe to our press releases (in Finnish).
-To subscribe to Worker Housing Museum’s press releases, type “Helsingin kaupunki, kulttuurin ja vapaa-ajan toimiala” (City of Helsinki, culture and leisure section) under “Julkaisija” (Publisher).
+To subscribe to Workers’ Museum’s press releases, type “Helsingin kaupunki, kulttuurin ja vapaa-ajan toimiala” (City of Helsinki, culture and leisure section) under “Julkaisija” (Publisher).

-The nine small stove rooms of the Worker Housing Museum provide a glimpse into the history of everyday life in Helsinki.
+The nine small stove rooms of the Workers’ Museum provide a glimpse into the history of everyday life in Helsinki.
 Stove ovens, wash tables and pull-out beds illustrate the life of working families during different phases of the 1900s.
 The museum is located in a wooden house built in 1909 with traditionaldecorative plants from the yards of Helsinki’s wooden houses blossoming in the attractive yard in the summer.
-Entrance to the Worker Housing Museum is always free of charge.
+Entrance to the Workers’ Museum is always free of charge.

-The Worker Housing Museum is a part of Helsinki City Museum.
-The same organisation also includes the Hakasalmi Villa, the Tram Museum and the Burgher’s House.
+The Workers’ Museum is a part of Helsinki City Museum.
+The same organisation also includes the Villa Hakasalmi, the Tram Museum and the Burgher’s House.